Understanding AMH and Fertility

 Since the number of follicles growing in your ovaries corresponds to the amount of AMH in your blood, measuring your AMH can give your doctor a sense of how many follicles remain in your ovaries (1), also known as your ovarian reserve.

-If you are planning to undergo in vitro fertilization (IVF), your AMH blood test will help your clinician predict how many eggs you might retrieve in an IVF cycle.
+If you are planning to freeze your eggs or undergo in vitro fertilization (IVF), your AMH blood test will help your reproductive endocrinologist (RE) understand your potential for success with IVF and predict how many eggs you might retrieve in an IVF cycle.
+Your AMH level will also help determine your medication protocol for the ovarian stimulation part of egg freezing or IVF, during which your ovaries are stimulated with hormone medications to grow multiple eggs which can then be retrieved.

-Low AMH levels may indicate low ovarian reserve (also known as diminished ovarian reserve).
-This doesn’t necessarily mean that it’s impossible to get pregnant; after all, you need just one egg to get pregnant!
-However, it is an indicator that you have fewer follicles in your ovaries.
-This is particularly relevant for IVF, during which doctors will try to retrieve many eggs per cycle in order to give you the best chance of success.
+This may indicate low ovarian reserve (also known as diminished ovarian reserve).
+It is an indicator that you have fewer follicles in your ovaries than most people your age, and predicts a lower than average result from IVF.
+While this is relevant for IVF, during which doctors will try to retrieve many eggs per cycle in order to give you the best chance of success, it does not correlate to your chance of success if you try to conceive naturally (3).

 While some baseline fertility tests need to be performed on a certain day of your menstrual cycle, AMH doesn’t fluctuate much since it’s largely produced by immature follicles.
 As a result, you can have your AMH tested on any day of your menstrual cycle.
 Also, though your AMH may fluctuate slightly from test to test, your ovarian reserve does not (waiting for a better AMH result will not improve your outcome from IVF.)